FreddyE1982/stsmoddergui/futures.md

 when different wrapper versions are required.
 Usage: expand ``ensure_basemod_jar`` to accept a version string and maintain a local manifest.

+## Desktop jar discovery helper

+Provide a small helper that scans common Steam install directories and honours environment variables to automatically locate ``desktop-1.0.jar``.
+Usage: expose ``ensure_desktop_jar()`` that either returns a valid path or raises a helpful error instructing users how to obtain the jar.

 ## Interface signature caching

 Cache inspected Java method signatures to speed up repeated calls to heavily